SamuelGarm/CPSC-585/README.md

 Press `s` to serialize your new config back into the version-controlled config file.
 Note that this actually reads your config again cause idk if the serializer should know abt the state of the program

+## Camera Controls
+Camera controls are not the best but they get the job done.
+When the application first loads make sure to left-click on the screen, otherwise the camera will rotate in a random angle and it is very difficult to re-orientate yourself.
+Left mouse hold + drag will pan the camera around and arrow keys will move the camera